finalv2/cwp-decap-test/strategies/provide-childcare-at-caregiver-events-and-trainings.md

 ## This strategy in action

 **Maryland** provides childcares for agency-sponsored events and trainings whenever possible.

-In **Frederick County**, volunteers are usually from community-based organizations like churches.
-They have to pass a background check that includes fingerprints. **Montgomery County** provides free childcare and pizza at monthly foster parent trainings.
+In **Frederick County, MD**, volunteers are usually from community-based organizations like churches.
+They have to pass a background check that includes fingerprints.

+**Montgomery County, MD** provides free childcare and pizza at monthly foster parent trainings.